Link search Menu Expand Document

 }

 Here the first monome device found is attached.
-If you want to connect to a specific grid (if you have more than one connected) you can specify a serial number, which can be found using serialosc-monitor.
+If you have more than one grid connected and want to connect to a specific unit, you can specify a serial number, which can be found using serialosc-monitor / System Information on macOS / Device Manager on Windows.

 m = new Monome(this, "m1000011");